RECOGNIZING PSYCHOLOGICAL DISTRESS

 Behaviours to watch out for:

-Most racist stereotypes, prejudices or behaviours are due to a false interpretation or major discrepancy in cultural representations between the adolescent’s culture and their host environment.
-When these two representations meet, it creates significant mutual misunderstanding and unacceptable behaviours such as discrimination and racism.
+Most racist stereotypes, prejudices, and behaviours stem from a misperception or major discrepancy in cultural representations between the adolescent’s culture and their host culture.
+When these two representations collide, mutual misunderstanding and unacceptable behaviours such as discrimination and racism can result.

 Young people who have developed certain skills valued in their birth culture are suddenly questioned and singled out.
-This triggers a sort of distress in the identity of these young teens, especially since they are also in a season of life in which they are trying to find themselves.
+This triggers a sort of identity crisis in them, especially since they are also in a season of life where they’re trying to find themselves.
 Irritation, frustration, confusion, anxiety, sadness in girls, irritability in boys—the list of mental health consequences is long and can sometimes lead to depression.

-A heavy feeling of loneliness and nostalgia may develop as the young person grieves their life in their birth country and the values there.
-This can give way to inner suffering and deeply rooted trauma.
+A heavy feeling of loneliness and homesickness may develop as the young person grieves their life in their birth country and the values there.
+This can lead to inner suffering and deeply rooted trauma.

-The young person will have an even harder time if their family is also suffering due to having lost their social standing and finances by leaving their country of origin, for example.
+They will have an even harder time if their family is also suffering due to having lost their social and financial standing by leaving their country of origin, for example.

-How should I react to my child who is a victim of racist prejudices and discrimination 🤔?
+How should I respond if my child experiences racism and discrimination 🤔?

-The first thing you must avoid is trying to trivialize or downplay what your teen is experiencing.
-We sometimes tend to try to reassure our child by saying things like:
+The most important thing to do is avoid trivializing or downplaying what your teen is going through.
+We sometimes try to reassure our children by saying things like:

-It is also important to take stock of your own feelings so you can embrace your child’s suffering without trivializing or dramatizing it.
-To do so, feel free to get help from your loved ones or your community if you yourself have trouble managing your emotions.
-It is important for your child to be able to have a calm discussion with you in order to reflect on their situation constructively.
+It’s also important to reflect on and manage your own emotions so you can support your child emotionally without minimizing or dramatizing the situation.
+Don’t hesitate to reach out to your loved ones or your community if you’re having trouble regulating your emotions.
+It’s important for your child to be able to have a calm discussion with you in order to reflect on their situation constructively.

 • What really happened?

-• How did you feel and why did it make you react?
+• How did you feel and why did it make you upset?

-• What made this event important to you?
+• What made this feel like it was important to talk about?

-Finish the discussion by working with your teen to find solutions in order to determine the best way to react to these aggressions without causing themselves more problems.
+Wrap up the discussion by working with your teen to find solutions in order to determine the best way to respond to these aggressions without causing themselves more problems.

 What can I do to help my child deal with racism and discrimination?

-If your child was bullied at school, the ideal thing would be to contact the principal.
-However, some parent newcomers do not know the system well enough to do so and may, in some cases, have to deal with staff members who are unprepared to manage this type of situation.
+If your child is bullied at school, the best thing to do is contact the principal.
+However, some newcomer parents do not understand the school system well enough to do so and may, in some cases, have to deal with staff members who are unprepared to manage this type of situation.

-In that case, the simplest thing would be to seek out support from community organizations and continue to closely monitor your teen’s behaviour at school.
+In that case, the easiest thing to do is seek out support from community organizations and continue to closely monitor your teen’s behaviour at school.
 Is it increasingly difficult for them to attend?
 Do they lack motivation?
 Are there often notes in their agenda?

-These situations can also be anticipated by informing and making your child aware of the challenges related to immigration.
-When your teen arrives here, it is important to make them understand that they will need to adopt new cultural references.
-If possible, try to bring them to intercultural meetings where they can meet other young people.
-This way, they will be able to learn certain subtleties of the culture that cannot be found in a book and yet are extremely useful to internalize.
+You can also prepare yourself for these situations ahead of time by talking to your child about the challenges related to immigration.
+It’s important for them to understand that they will need to adopt new cultural references when they arrive in Canada.
+If possible, try to bring them to intercultural social events where they can meet other young people.
+This way, they will be able to grasp certain subtleties of the culture that cannot be learned from a book, but are extremely useful to internalize.

-It is by understanding how others operate that your child will be able to understand what may lead others to judge them.
-It will also be a way for them to gain a better understanding of their own identity and begin to discover other people without feeling so threatened.
-As such, they will be on a more solid footing to assert their own identity and teach others about who they are.
+When your child understands how others operate, they will be able to understand what may cause others to judge them.
+They’ll also gain a better understanding of their own identity and be able to get to know other people without feeling so threatened.
+As such, they will be on more solid footing to assert their own identity and teach others about who they are.

 The end goal is for the young person to develop their own culture based on their birth culture and the culture of their host country.